NikoGuan/PreP-OCR/README.md

 This repository contains the implementation of PreP-OCR, a two-stage pipeline for enhancing OCR accuracy on historical documents:

-1. **Stage 1: Document Image Restoration** - Uses synthetic training data to restore degraded document images
+1. **Stage 1: Document Image Restoration** - Applies deblurring models trained on synthetic data to restore degraded document images
 2. **Stage 2: Post-OCR Linguistic Correction** - Applies ByT5-based error correction on OCR outputs

 **Current Release**: This repository currently provides the synthetic data generation component used for training the image restoration models.
 For post-OCR correction techniques, please refer to our previous work: [https://aclanthology.org/2024.emnlp-main.862/](https://aclanthology.org/2024.emnlp-main.862/)